-1. What Should Stay In-House?
+What Should Stay In-House?

 If you’re not sold on outsourcing all aspects of back-office operations, keep in mind that it is possible to maintain some aspects of medical billing internally.
-(For example, keeping coding in-house or customer service while tasking a third party with claim submission and payer management.)
+(For example, keeping coding in-house or customer service while taking a third party with claim submission and payer management.)
 Determine what areas you’re not ready to let go of, then find a billing firm that can adapt their offerings to fit your scope.

-2. How Much Support Do You Need?
+How Much Medical Billing Support Do You Need?

 Are 9-5 service reps and a call-based escalation process enough for your organization, or do you need 24/7, always-on access to customer service professionals and billing specialists?
 Can one dedicated account manager rise to your expectations, or do you want multiple team-leads on your practice’s service engagement?
 Design your ideal outsourced medical billing model before pursuing a vendor contract.

-3. What Are Your Goals?
+What Are Your Medical Practice and Revenue Goals?

 Practices outsource for a variety of reasons, just a few of which include decreasing errors and denials, lowering fixed overhead costs, or responding to changing needs in their internal staffing situation.
 For a medical billing service provider to serve you well, their staff will need to understand your motivations, circumstances, and objectives – so put some time into figuring them out.

-4. How Will This Affect Your Patients?
+How Will This Affect Your Patients?

 Even though your front-desk team interfaces far more with your patients than the billing staff does, there may be certain interactions and decisions that your back-office makes now (such as write-offs and collections) that would be placed in a billing firm’s hands.
 Make sure that you prioritize your patients’ interests in your decision-making process.

-5. What Are Your Liability Concerns?
+What Are Your Liability Concerns?

 When it comes to special healthcare practices like radiation oncology, there are many vital compliance and liability issues that hospital-based physicians and radiation oncology standalone facilities face on a day-to-day basis.
 And with growing pressures on reimbursements, the need to hire an outsourced medical billing company has never been more critical.

-5 Questions for Your Medical Billing Vendor
+5 Questions To Ask Medical Billing Outsourcing Companies

-1. How Quickly Will They be Able to Begin Processing Claims?
+- How Quickly Will They be Able to Begin Processing Claims?

-2. What Services Do They Provide?
+- What Services Do They Provide?

-3. What of Training Does Their Staff Receive?
+- What Training Does Their Staff Receive?

-4. Who Will Handle the Current Accounts Receivable (A/R)?
+- Who Will Handle the Current Accounts Receivable (A/R)?

-5. Will Monthly Financial Reports be Provided?
+- Will Monthly Financial Reports be Provided?

 At NCG Medical, we’ve spent the past 40 years tailoring our medical billing services to meet the needs of many different practices, not just to assist with medical billing, but also to help maximize management potential and ultimately retain more revenue.
-Specializing in dermatology, gastroenterology, radiation oncology, holistic billing services and more, we’re here to step in where we’re needed most.
+Specializing in dermatology, gastroenterology, radiation oncology, holistic billing services, and more, we’re here to step in where we’re needed most.
 While some practices only need credentialing and contract management, others may need full-service revenue cycle management to get their practice on track.